-The Pressure Immobilisation Technique (PIT) is recommended for the application to bites and stings in the following creatures:
+Pressure Immobilisation Technique (PIT) is recommended for treating bites and stings from the following creatures:

 If the victim is bitten or stung on a limb, apply a broad pressure bandage over the bite site as soon as possible.
-Elasticated bandages (10-15cm wide) are preferred over crepe bandages, if neither are available, clothing or other material should be used.
-The bandage should be firm and tight – you should be unable to easily slide a finger between the bandage and the skin.
+Elasticated bandages (10-15cm wide) are preferred over crepe bandages.
+If neither is available, clothing or other material should be used.
+The bandage should be firm and tight — not too tight, but tight enough so you cannot easily slide a finger between the bandaging and the skin.

-In order to further restrict lymphatic flow and to assist in immobilisation of the limb, apply a further pressure bandage, commencing at the fingers or toes of the bitten limb and extending upward covering as much of the limb as possible.
+In order to further restrict lymphatic flow and help immobilise the limb, apply a further pressure bandage — commencing at the fingers or toes of the bitten limb and extending upward, covering as much of the limb as possible.
 The bandage should be applied over existing clothing.
-The purpose of this bandage is to further restrict lymphatic flow and assist immobilisation.
+The purpose is to further restrict lymphatic flow and assist immobilisation.

-Splint the Limb including joints on either side of the bite, to restrict the limb movement.
-The splint material can be incorporated under the layers of the bandage.
+Splint the limb, including joints on either side of the bite, to restrict its movement.
+The splint material can be incorporated under the layers of bandaging.
 For the upper limb, use a sling.
-Keep the victim calm and the limb completely at rest.
-Call for medical help and wait for them to arrive.
-If you are unable to obtain urgent help, apply local pressure if possible.
+Along with having the limb immobilised, continue to keep the victim calm.
+Call for emergency medical help.
+If urgent help is unavailable, apply local pressure if possible.